|

 way that adequately conveys its essential nature; its

 medicine.
-Perhaps this is because Calamus is not a
+Perhaps this is because calamus is not a

 plant that facilitates “capturing” on any level, but